DANS-KNAW/dd-vault-ingest-flow/docs/dev.md

     * The `bag-name` should match the copied bag.
     * The `userId` should match a value configured as a `dataSupplier` in `dd-vault-ingest-flow/etc/config.yml`.
     * The `<UUID>` should match the directory name
-* To test updates you will need different UUIDs for each `example-bags/valid/revision*` and move them in proper order to the inbox, one by one after the previous completed.
+* To test updates you will need different UUIDs for each `example-bags/valid/*` and move them in proper order to the inbox, one by one after the previous completed.

 ## Start an ingest

-To start an ingest locally, move (not copy, otherwise the processing might start before the copy the completed) a deposit into one of the inboxes configured in:
+To start an ingest locally, move (not copy, otherwise the processing might start before the copy completed) a deposit into one of the inboxes configured in:

     dd-vault-ingest-flow/etc/config.yml

-You can examine details of the result on the VM in `/var/opt/dans.knaw.nl/tmp/ocfl-tar/inbox` and the database:
+You can examine details of the result on `dev_transfer` in `/var/opt/dans.knaw.nl/tmp/ocfl-tar/inbox` and the database:

     sudo su postgres